jlengstorf/lengstorf.com/content/about.md

 menu: main

 title: Jason Lengstorf
-description: Jason Lengstorf is an author, a speaker, and a solver of hard problems.
-He is currently experimenting with permanent travel and remote work.
+seo_title: Jason Lengstorf on finding balance and doing work that matters.
+description: Jason Lengstorf is an author, coach, and consultant specializing in helping busy people free up extra hours to pursue things that truly matter to them.

 images:
 - /images/jason-lengstorf.jpg